-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
-Please refer below to Outpatient rehabilitation services.
-Meal benefit This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay.
-Benefit guidelines: Receive up to 28 home-delivered meals for up to 14 days First meal delivery may take up to 72 hours after ordered Provided by: Roots Food G \$0 copayment Prior authorization is requir Home-delivered meals are through Roots Food Group red. available nationwide Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services Meal benefit This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay.
+Benefit guidelines: Receive up to 28 home-delivered meals for up to 14 days First meal delivery may take up to 72 hours after ordered Provided by: Roots Food Group® \$0 copayment Prior authorization is required.
+Home-delivered meals are available nationwide through Roots Food Group.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services. \$0 copayment or 40% coinsurance for members eligible for Medicare-covered medical nutrition therapy services.
-You pay these amounts until you reach the out-of-pocket maximum.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare diabetes prevention program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.